Disability & Deaf Services

 We engage in the interactive process with HCC students, staff, and faculty to find innovative solutions and promote greater inclusion in college programs and services.
 OSDDS staff is available to answer questions and address potential concerns regarding accessible design and program access.

-HCC's ADA Compliance Coordinator is responsible for assuring that the college complies with the Americans with Disabilities Act in all HCC programs and services.
-If you have a concern related to an access issue that is not resolved by the Office for Students with Disabilities & Deaf Services, please contact the college's ADA Compliance Coordinator, Yanina Vargas, in the Student Affairs Office in Frost 224, or at 413.552.2231.
+HCC's ADA Compliance Coordinator is responsible for assuring that the College complies with the Americans with Disabilities Act in all HCC programs and services.
+If you have a concern related to an access issue that is not resolved by the Office for Students with Disabilities & Deaf Services, please contact the College's ADA Compliance Coordinator, Olivia Kynard, President's Office, at 413.552.2173 or email@example.com.

 Holyoke Community College adheres to Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) of 1990 which states that "no qualified individual with a disability shall, solely on the basis of their disability, be excluded from participation in, be denied the benefits of, or otherwise be subjected to discrimination under any program or activity in higher education."